 You’ve boarded the aircraft on your way to that sales meeting in L.A.
 You tuck your new Taylormade Golf driver –200 grams of ball crushing titanium salvation—into the overhead bin and settle into your seat.
 The Boeing 777 surrounds you with no less than 130,000 pounds of titanium structure.
 By weight, 9% of today’s crash free flight will be brought to you by titanium and its alloys.
-Time to flip your titanium carbo-nitride coated Sony cell phone to ‘off’ as the General Electric titanium turbofan engine blades spin to life.
+Time to flip your titanium carbo-nitride coated Sony cell phone to ‘off’ as the General Electric Titanium and Titanium Aluminide turbofan engine blades spin to life.
 Yeah.
 Titanium makes life good.

 The Perfect Storm